sleepokay/watts-strogatz/README.md

 ![From this implementation](https://github.com/sleepokay/watts-strogatz/blob/master/media/plot.png)

-The plot from the Watts and Strogatz paper for reference:
+The plot from the Watts and Strogatz paper:

 ![From the paper by Watts & Strogatz](https://github.com/sleepokay/watts-strogatz/blob/master/media/ws.png)